AtexBg/gb3ds/README.md

 ## USAGE:
 **IMPORTANT:** You will first need to install Linux on your 3DS, use this [provided optimized distro](https://github.com/AtexBg/3ds-fbge/releases/download/v0.1.0/linux_3ds-fbge_install.zip) and extract it to the root of your SD card.

+To compile this code, you need :

+A computer running Linux (or WSL on Windows) the packages `build-essential`, `make` and `arm-linux-gnueabi-gcc` (ARM cross-compiler) installed

 Then compile the project on the "*src/*" folder using the `make` command, or just download the binary in the releases tab, then execute `/switch.sh` (little system script to mount SD and populate **/dev**), then **cd** to /mnt (aka your SD card) and execute the program with your rom file as "-f" argument (example: `./gb3ds -f pokemon_red.gb`)

 ## CONTROLS: